 Shoppers want transparency and clear communication around package tracking–plain and simple.
 This is true to the point that data shows 47% of customers will avoid ordering from a retailer altogether if there’s a “lack of visibility” during the delivery process.
 For a customer waiting at home, communication around package tracking pivots around the tracking page, so it’s important to execute this page well (and to keep customers in the loop through other means such as SMS and email), before customers get frustrated and call into your team asking, “Where is my order?” (otherwise known as a WISMO call).
 [Learn more about how teams are affected by WISMO calls here.]

-Now that we know why package tracking matters, let’s next look at a few specific must-haves around this aspect of the overall customer experience.
+Now that we know why track and trace, or package tracking, matters, let’s next look at a few specific must-haves around this aspect of the overall customer experience.

 Package Tracking Must-Haves: